-Your participation is voluntary, and you are free to withdraw at any time, without giving a reason.
+Your participation is voluntary, and you are free to withdraw at any time, without giving a reason, and without your legal rights or medical care being affected.
+You will continue to receive the ROWTATE programme.

 If you withdraw then the information collected so far may not be possible to erase and may still be used in the study analysis.